andrjas/data_check/docs/index.md

 ## Database support

-data_check should work with any database that works with [SQLAlchemy](https://docs.sqlalchemy.org/en/20/dialects/).

-Tested databases:
+data_check is tested with these databases:

 - PostgreSQL
 - MySQL
 - SQLite